 The Treaty on the Prohibition of Nuclear Weapons has clear references to and implications for human rights law and practice.
-Preambular paragraph 8 reaffirms "the need for all States at all times to comply with applicable international law, including international humanitarian law and international human rights law."
-The most relevant rights concern from a nuclear weapons attack is the right to life.
-Other relevant rights concerns include the prohibition of inhuman and degrading treatment, the right to a home and to property, as well as rights violations resulting from nuclear weapons testing.
+Preambular paragraph 8 reaffirms "the need for all States at all times to comply with applicable international law, including international humanitarian law and international human rights law" The most relevant rights concern from a nuclear weapons attack is the right to life, Other relevant rights concerns include the prohibition of inhuman and degrading treatment, the right to a home and to property, as well as rights violations resulting from nuclear weapons testing.

-ICAN notes with appreciation that Mauritius participated in the negotiation of the UN Treaty on the Prohibition of Nuclear weapons, and voted in favour of its adoption on 7 July 2017.
-However, Mauritius has not yet signed the Treaty.
+ICAN notes with appreciation that Kyrgyzstan participated in the UN conference to negotiate the Treaty on the Prohibition of Nuclear Weapons.
+In 2015 it pledged to cooperate in efforts to stigmatize, prohibit and eliminate nuclear weapons.
+However, Kyrgyzstan has not yet signed the Treaty.

-ICAN recommends that Mauritius signs and ratifies the UN Treaty on the Prohibition of Nuclear Weapons as a matter of international urgency.
+ICAN recommends that Kyrgyzstan signs and ratifies the UN Treaty on the Prohibition of Nuclear Weapons as a matter of international urgency.